StudioMaxIO/RockiNN/README.md

 # 🎵 RockiNN 🎸

-RockNN is a project I'm building to explore and better understand RNNs.
+RockiNN is a project I'm building to explore and better understand RNNs.
 This is an early work in progress.
 Feel free to contribute if this is something that interests you as well.

 ## Train and generatie music with a RNN (recurrent neural network)